 Nest boxes and a bird feeding station were some of the first improvements to attract wildlife.
 These additions have already had a noticeable impact on the site’s species diversity.
-In 2016 there have been records of blue tit, marsh tit, great tit, wren, robin – and even a red kite!
+There have been records of blue tit, marsh tit, great tit, wren, robin, red kite, goldfinch, ring-necked parakeet and whitethroat.

 A central part of the Wolf Fields project is the community allotment.
 Fully organic and lovingly maintained by local community members, the facility produces food all year round.
-Last year we grew and harvested everything from strawberries to pumpkins.
+We grow and harvest everything from strawberries to pumpkins.

 The allotment is maintained by committed members of the Wolf Fields Friend’s Group, who volunteer at the project on a weekly basis.
 We have also welcomed help from local churches.
-Youth volunteering groups like Challenge Network have been involved in the maintenance of the site, path clearing, litter-picking and planting vegetables in the allotment.
+Youth volunteering groups are regularly involved in the maintenance of the site, path clearing, litter-picking and planting vegetables in the allotment.